jpalau-edu/AstroPi2021/Juno/1_testDHT22/1_testDHT22.md

 ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------
 date | time | counter | CPU_temp | senseTemp | senseHumid |	sensePres | DHT_Temp | DHT_Humid

-Selected data from DHT22 can be found in
+Selected data from DHT22 can be found in highlighted rows in
 >210607-1_testDHT22_getFACTORS_data-210607.xls

-Selected data from Weather Station can be found in
+Selected data from Weather Station can be found in highlighted rows in
 >WSTorredembarra - 210607.xls